robamu/robamu.github.io/content/posts/packaging-python-in-2023.md

   and the [`sphinx-rtd-theme`](https://pypi.org/project/sphinx-rtd-theme/) for writing, building and rendering the documentation.
 - Has a single-sourced version inside the `pyproject.toml` file.
+- Is licensed using the permissive MIT license.
 - Has a `CHANGELOG` to list all changes between versions.
 - Has a unittest folder with tests which can be executed with `pytest` or any other test framework.
 - Has examples inside the documentation which can also be automatically tested using `doctest`.